-Labor market conditions may require the Company to increase its prices.
+Labor market conditions may require the Company to increase its prices when possible according to the contracts with customers.
 Cost of labor is the main variable in determining any cost increases.

 The Company might be affected by a worldwide economic slowdown, which might affect the aviation industry.
 As the Company is a service provider to this industry, such trends can affect the results of the Company.
+As of 2021 and 2020 the company has been materially affected by the COVID-19 crisis as mentioned before.